SEND in schools

 - focus on the quality of teaching for all children and develop different approaches to meet the needs of individual children and young people

-- meet the needs and objectives identified in a Statement or Education, Health and Care Plan for children and young people with additional needs
+- meet the needs and objectives identified in an Education, Health and Care Plan for children and young people with additional needs

 - have a regularly reviewed special educational needs and disabilities policy, which is distributed to all parents of children with additional needs

 - work in partnership with children, young people and their parents

 - delegate resources fairly, efficiently and in response to identified need